- Garden / Landscaping / Patio — 237

 Home Security - Get a Dog, or Pretend You Have One

 by Guest on Feb 19, 2013

-Dogs are not only man's best friend, they are also a sure fire way to protect your home from potential burglars.
+Dogs are not only man's best friend, but they are also a sure fire way to protect your home from potential burglars.
 In a recent study regarding home security, 44% of burglars that were surveyed stated that they would not continue breaking into a home if they heard a barking dog.
-While most dog breeds work well when it comes to protecting the home, the top choices as watch dogs are Dobermans and Great Danes.
-However, budgets, housing rules, and a variety of other factors leave many homeowners unable to own a dog, and if that is the case for you, there are affordable and easy ways to give the impression that there is a dog on site, ensuring that potential burglars think twice before breaking in.
+While most dog breeds work well when it comes to protecting the home, the top choices as watchdogs are Dobermans and Great Danes.
+However, budgets, housing rules, and a variety of other factors leave many homeowners unable to own a dog, and if that is the case for you, there are affordable and easy ways to give the impression that there is a dog on-site, ensuring that potential burglars think twice before breaking in.

 "Beware of Dog" Signs

 Many dog owners place Beware of Dog signs on their outer fence or at their front door to warn visitors that there is a dog on the premises, and there is no rule that states you have to own a dog to hang one of these signs.
 Beware of Dog signs are quite intimidating, as potential burglars have no idea what kind of dog may behind the fence or inside the home, and they are an affordable alternative to the real thing.

 Burglars may case your home during the daylight hours to determine a specific point of entry, and the unfortunate truth is you may not even be aware of it.
 They may pose as a repair person or state that they are from the gas or water company and need to read your meter when truthfully all they are doing is checking out your home for a potential break-in.
 By setting up doggie dishes outdoors that are filled with water and food, and by placing a few dog toys in the yard, you can give the appearance that there is a dog in the home, which in turn may deter the burglar from returning.